unistylus/cli/README.md

 <h3><a name="command-serve"><p><code>serve</code></p>
 </a></h3>

-Serve the soul for development.
+Serve the collection for development.

 **Usage:**